ericcrandall/BIO444/lessons/mutation/MutationChapter.md

 There are a few general responses we can make at this point.
 First, although mutations in a given gene and a given generation may be rare, there are lots of genes in the genome undergoing the process, the total number of mutations occurring can be quite large.
 Second, of course, while the probability of loss of a particular advantageous mutation is high, it is not 1, so that some will obviously survive.
 And at this point, natural selection can take over, right?

 Not so fast.
-Before we get to that, we need to consider the issue of population size more closely.
-For that, we will now incorporate mutation into our thinking about genetic drift.
+Before we get to that, we need to consider the issue of population size (and genetic drift) more closely, in a future lecture.